Public Interest Careers

-From 2015-17, seven graduates were awarded prestigious post-graduate fellowships with Equal Justice Works.
+From 2014 - 2023, sixteen graduates were awarded prestigious postgraduate fellowships from Equal Justice Works.

 Entry Level Careers in Public Service

-More than 17% of our employed graduates from the class of 2016 started directly in public interest careers, serving in nonprofit, government, and international organizations.
+42% of our employed graduates from the class of 2022 started directly in public interest careers and judicial clerkships, serving in nonprofit, government, and international organizations.
 Graduates started public interest jobs across the country, including in Washington D.C., New York, California, Illinois, and Minnesota, among other states.
-An additional 29% of graduates entered a judicial clerkship, a great launching pad for a long-term public interest career.
+Read more about post-clerkship employment.

 Organizations where Robina fellows have worked include: